 Bone Densitometry (DEXA)

-You may report directly to the South Pavilion.
-Convenient parking is located close to the door in the Emergency Center Garage.
+You may report directly to the South Pavilion of Lawrence General Hospital at 1 General Street, Lawrence, MA 01841.
+Convenient parking is located close to the door in the Emergency Center parking garage.

 If you have any questions about Imaging and Radiology at Lawrence General Hospital, please call us at 978-946-8103.